daffyorg/examples/matching-funds/README.md

 2. NPM (v6.0 or higher)
 3. A Daffy client ID and secret
 4. A Daffy personal API key (https://www.daffy.org/settings/api)
-5. The EIN of the non profit you want to support (https://www.daffy.org/charities)
+5. The EIN of the non-profit you want to support (https://www.daffy.org/charities)

 > **Note** to get a client ID and secret contact us at partner@daffy.org